-**Remote conferences and hearings are available for Family/Domestic cases for those who have the technology equipment (e.g., a smart phone/device or laptop/computer with a camera) to appear remotely.
-Please call Family Services at 410-228-1395 if you have an agreement with the other party(s) to have a remote conference or hearing instead of an in person hearing.**
+**Remote conferences and hearings are available for Family/Domestic cases for those who have the technology equipment (e.g., a smart phone/device or laptop/computer with a camera).
+To appear remotely, please see above information regarding remote hearings.**

 Dorchester County Circuit Court

 206 High Street, Room 203A

 - Telephone: (410) 228-1395